Chalarangelo/30-seconds-of-interviews/README.md

 #### Good to hear

-* <!-Whenever possible, include the short list of bullet points that sum up the answer. -->
 * This is a very common question asked during front-end interviews and while it may seem easy, it is critical you know it well!
 * Shows a solid understanding of spacing and the DOM